+Downtown Typologies

-Visits and trade area prepandemic, and during the shutdown and reopening periods Downtown Typologies Nine downtown typologies were identified and the average Pandemic Impact Score was determined for each: Brewery (45), Circuit (48), Classic (46), College (50), Core (43), Expanding (42), Historic (47), Opportunity (45), and Transit-Oriented (50).
+Nine downtown typologies were identified and the average Pandemic Impact Score was determined for each: Brewery (45), Circuit (48), Classic (46), College (50), Core (43), Expanding (42), Historic (47), Opportunity (45), and Transit-Oriented (50).

 In general, more typologies equated to a lower Pandemic Impact Score.
-Pennsauken, along with four other downtowns, was not considered to be any of the identified typologies.
-Downtowns that were not considered to be one of these typologies had an average Pandemic Impact Score of 52.
+Downingtown is considered to be four typologies: Brewery, Circuit, Expanding, and Historic.
+On average, downtowns that are four typologies had a Pandemic Impact Score of 44.